Tewan Liptapallop

 Tewan Liptapallop (เทวัญ ลิปตพัลลภ; born 29 December 1959) is a Thai politician.
-He served from 10 July 2019 to 20 July 2020 as Prime Minister's Office Minister in the second cabinet of Prime Minister Prayut Chan-o-cha.
+He served from 10 July 2019 to 20 July 2020 as the Prime Minister's Office Minister in the second cabinet of Prime Minister Prayut Chan-o-cha.

 Early life and education

-Tewan Liptapanlop was born on December 29, 1959.
-He was the younger brother of Suwat Liptapanlop.
-Tewan graduation Bachelor of Laws from Chulalongkorn University.
+Tewan Liptapallop was born on December 29, 1959.
+He is the younger brother of Suwat Liptapanlop.
+Tewan graduated with a Bachelor of Law degree from Chulalongkorn University.

 Political careers

-Tewan entered politics by being elected a member of the House of Representatives for the first time in March 1992 under the Justice Unity Party and has been elected for a total of 3 times.
+Tewan entered politics by being elected a member of the House of Representatives for the first time in March 1992 under the Justice Unity Party and has been elected a total of 3 times.
 In 2007, he was disqualified from politics for five years for serving as a member of the executive committee of the Thai Rak Thai Party.
 In 2018, Tewan was elected as the leader of the Chart Pattana Party.